bespalov1195/SendMessage/README.md

-# sendme
+# SendMessage
-sendme is a console application to send dump of CAN logs using CHAI library
+SendMessage is a console application to send dump of CAN logs using CHAI library

 ## Description
 sendme is a console application to send logs using CAN CHAI library.